ianderrington/genai/docs/Using/index.md

 5. Prepare to manage the use of AI in your operations.
 [See managing guide](managing/index.md).
 6. Learn how to mark your, and detect others', AI-generated content.
 [See marking and detecting guide](marking_and_detecting.md).

+### Wild-west Approach

+A 'wild-west' approach involves allowing individual teams and developers to work on their own use-cases and needs so that their problems may be more effectivel solved on reasonable timescales and timelines.
+While there may be different manners and methods of achieving similar results, detailed nuances may be built into their solutions that are hard to immediately incorporate in general solutions.
+When there are solutions that are found that may share a high-degree of similarity or overlap, it will be economical to consolidate components of those solutions, including components such as [computation](../Understanding/Deploying/computation.md), [orchestration](), and [front-ends]

 ## Introduction and Relevance

 As GenAI continues to evolve, it is becoming an integral part of many business operations.
 However, managing GenAI effectively requires a strategic approach that aligns with your business operations and culture.
 This guide provides insights into two primary methods: the task-focused approach and the solution-focused approach.